 Your client is an extroverted person who loves to socialize with friends.
 In the past couple of months, they have been isolating themselves and reporting low levels of mood.
 What do you suggest they add to their schedule to promote positive emotions?

-Make time for people in your life, and try to be more social despite their low mood.
+Make time for people in their life, and try to be more social despite their low mood.

 What psychopathology is Behavioural Activation mainly used to treat?